Hamengkubuwono X

-Background
+Early life and education

-Hamengkubuwono X was a graduate of Public Administration at the Faculty of Law of Gadjah Mada University in Yogyakarta.
+Hamengkubuwono X's parents were Sultan Hamengkubuwono IX and his wife Raden Ajeng Siti Kustina (Bandara Raden Ayu Widyaningrum/Kanjeng Raden Ayu Widyaningrum/Raden Ayu Adipati Anum).
+He was a graduate of Public Administration at the Faculty of Law of Gadjah Mada University in Yogyakarta.
 He was active as Chairman of the Indonesian Chamber of Commerce and Industry of the Special Region of Yogyakarta, Chairman of the Sports Committee of the Special Region of Yogyakarta, chairman and managing director of PT Punokawan Construction, and President of the PG Madukismo Commissioner.
 In July 1996, he was appointed Chairman of the Special Region of Yogyakarta Expert Council to the Governor.